-An LPAP is a program to ensure that clients receive medications when other means to procure medications are unavailable or insufficient.
+LPAP ensures that clients receive medications when other means to procure medications are unavailable or insufficient.
 As such, LPAPs are meant to serve as an ongoing means of providing medications.
 Part A grant funds may be used to support an LPAP.
 ADAP funds may not be used for LPAP support.
 LPAP funds are not to be used for emergency or short-term financial assistance.
 The Emergency Financial Assistance service category may assist with short-term medication assistance not covered by the LPAP.

-Language assistance must be provided to individuals who have limited English proficiency and/or other communication needs at no cost to them in order to facilitate timely access to all health care and services.
+Language assistance must be provided to individuals who have limited English proficiency and/or other communication needs at no cost to them to facilitate timely access to all health care and services.